Powerlearnproject/se-day1-assignment-Fxroyalempres/README.md

 - Develops and execute automation scripts using open source tools.

+*Project Manager*
-*Project Manager* - assembles and lead the software development team.
+- assembles and lead the software development team.
  - Discusses the project and it's requirement with the client and software developers.
  - Creates a blueprint for the project.
  - Tracks and communicates information regarding the project milestone.
  - Delivers the complete software to the client and regularly check its performance.

-Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
+## Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

-An integrated development environment (IDE) is a software platform that facilitates the creation of other software applications by providing a space to write, compile, and debug code, sometimes with value-adding tools that reduce development efforts. eg Visual Studio Code (VSCode)
+An integrated development environment (IDE) is a software platform that allows you to write, compile, and debug code while also delivering value-added capabilities that cut development time.  eg  Visual Studio Code(VSCode)

-importance:
+### Importance:

-Programming languages have rules for how statements must be structured.
-Because an IDE knows these rules, it contains many intelligent features for automatically writing or editing the source code.
+- Statement structure is governed by rules in programming languages.
+Because an IDE understands these rules, it includes a plethora of intelligent features for automatically writing and editing source code.

-An IDE can format the written text by automatically making some words bold or italic, or by using different font colors.
-These visual cues make the source code more readable and give instant feedback about accidental syntax errors. an IDE can make suggestions to complete a code statement when the developer begins typing.
+- An IDE can format written text by automatically rendering some words bold or italic, or by using Statement structure is governed by rules in programming languages.
+Because an IDE understands these rules, it includes a plethora of intelligent features for automatically writing and editing source code.different font colors.
+These visual signals improve source code readability and provide fast feedback on inadvertent grammatical problems.
+- When a developer starts typing, an IDE can advise how to complete a code statement.
-IDEs increase programmer productivity by performing repeatable development tasks that are typically part of every code change.
-The following are some examples of regular coding tasks that an IDE carries out.
+- IDEs boost programmer productivity by automating repetitive development procedures that are frequently included with each code change.
+The following are some instances of regular coding chores performed by an IDE.

 An IDE compiles or converts the code into a simplified language that the operating system can understand. - Some programming languages implement just-in-time compiling, in which the IDE converts human-readable code into machine code from within the application.
 The IDE allows developers to automate unit tests locally before the software is integrated with other developers' code and more complex integration tests are run.
 Debugging IDE enables a step through the code, line by line, as it runs and inspect code behavior.
 IDEs also integrate several debugging tools that highlight bugs caused by human error in real time, even as the developer is typing.